Anti-fibrotic Drugs 2026: IPF, MASH & Renal Fibrosis Hub

 - Side Effects: Diarrhea is the most frequent adverse event.

-Resmetirom: First MASH Treatment (Approved 2024)
+Resmetirom: First MASH Treatment for F2-F3 Fibrosis (Approved 2024)

 Approved Indications